AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/create-confluence-user.md

 assignees: ''

 ---
+> <b>IMPORTANT !!!
+Please be aware that Gainwell employees cannot be given a Confluence user account because the service agreement with DXC does not include access to any of the DevCloud tools (GitHub, Jira, Confluence, Jenkins, Artifactory).</b>
+> If this is an issue for you please have your business lead contact the DXC account team to work on a solution.
+>
 > Rob our automated support assistant will help you with this request
 >
 > YOU MUST PROVIDE AN E-MAIL ADDRESS BELOW OR WE CANNOT PROCESS YOUR REQUEST.